cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 // function usage

 Cypress.Cookies.defaults({
-  whitelist: {
+  whitelist: function(cookie){
-    name: function(name){
     // implement your own logic here
     // if the function returns truthy
     // then the cookie will not be cleared
     // before each test runs
   }
-  }
 })
 ```

-***

-# Notes

-## Whats the difference between this interface and [`cy.clearCookie`](https://on.cypress.io/api/clearcookie), [`cy.clearCookies`](https://on.cypress.io/api/clearcookies), [`cy.getCookie`](https://on.cypress.io/api/getcookie), [`cy.getCookies`](https://on.cypress.io/api/getcookies), and [`cy.setCookie`](https://on.cypress.io/api/setcookie)?

-The cookie commands chained off of `cy` are useful to use during your tests.
-Since it is a command, it can be chained onto other commands.
-Additionally, like other commands, it is asynchronous.

-`Cypress.Cookies` is a synchronous interface that allows you to do more than just get, set, or clear cookies.

-Typically you'd use `Cypress.Cookies` in hooks like `before`, `beforeEach`, `after`, and `afterEach`.

 ***